Home Animals Desert Map Photography What's New?

 Bracketing Photograph

 Now if your not familiar with exposure bracketing this is the time to learn, if the final outcome interests you at all.
 You could take 3 different exposures by adjusting the exposure compensation or just by using the manual mode and changing the exposure for each shot to a plus 2 and a minus 2.
-However the exposure bracketing system is much easier as it takes only one shot (that's right just one) and adds the other two.
-So what this does is make it easier for you; you can take a photograph without a tripod.
-With the other way mentioned above, you'll have to have a tripod so all the shots are oriented identically -- of course you have to change the exposure to get the same results as bracketing with your camera.
+However the exposure bracketing system is much easier as it takes one or three shots depending on the camera.
+If the camera takes only one shot and makes the other two -- great, otherwise you'll have to have a tripod so all the shots are oriented identically.
+If you don't use bracketing then you have to change the exposure to get the same results as bracketing with your camera.

 This one to the left is a plus 2, as you can tell, and has blown highlights.